Why THC is Dangerous for Dogs

-The active component of cannabis which interacts with the brain, is the tetrahydrocannabinol (THC).
-Humans can be relaxed or even euphoric due to its action, but the metabolic reaction patterns of dogs are vastly different, and therefore they are very sensitive.
-Even low doses can bring about extreme health conditions such as being disoriented, vomiting, and tremors or even seizures.
-The THC has been on the rise in terms of incidental ingestion in pets because of the popularity of cannabis products in the market edible oils and gummies.
+Even low doses can bring about serious reactions such as disorientation, vomiting, tremors, or severe neurological distress.
+The Cannabis THC is Dangerous for Dogs has been on the rise in terms of incidental ingestion in pets because of the popularity of cannabis products in the market edible oils and gummies.

 Shop Now: CBD gummies for dogs